ShabbirHasan1/fastcert/README.md

 ## How It Works

-When you run `rscert -install`, it creates a new local certificate authority and installs it in your system trust store.
+When you run `fastcert -install`, it creates a new local certificate authority and installs it in your system trust store.
 When you generate certificates, they are signed by this local CA, making them trusted by your system.

 The CA certificate and key are stored in:
-- macOS/Linux: `$HOME/.local/share/rscert`
+- macOS/Linux: `$HOME/.local/share/fastcert`
-- Windows: `%LOCALAPPDATA%\rscert`
+- Windows: `%LOCALAPPDATA%\fastcert`

 You can override this location by setting the `CAROOT` environment variable.